Key Stage 3 Textiles

 Textiles Technology is studied within Design & Technology.
 It is a creative subject in which pupils are encouraged to think independently by designing exciting, functional and individual products.

 At Key Stage 3 Year 7 pupils will be taught how to thread-up and operate a sewing machine correctly and safely.
-They complete a wide range of focussed practical tasks and produce a tablet or book cover inspired by abstract art.
+They complete a wide range of focussed practical tasks and produce a product inspired by abstract art.
 The emphasis of this project is to develop their understanding of decorative techniques, modern and smart materials.
-In year 8 pupils produce a soft toy developing hand and machine skills.
+In year 8 pupils produce an art inspired product developing hand and machine skills.
 Pupils have full access to a range of current CAD/CAM resources such as a sublimation printer, heat press and CAD embroidery machines.

 Pupils are continually assessed throughout the course with a particular emphasis on designing, making and evaluating.